 - Kid’s Talent Show – CALLING ALL PERFORMERS!
 Attention all talented Kid Ramblers!
 Come be a part of this years’ Ramble Kids Talent Show on Friday.
 Everyone has talents: tell a joke, sing a song, do a dance, show us the fantastic, amazing, and unique YOU!
 Please keep entries to under 5 minutes.
 Sign ups will be at the Check-In table.
 Walk-ins welcome!
 Group performances welcome!
 Performers please try to get to the event few minutes early for a final check-in.
 This event is hosted by the Amazing Hovering Breadcat Folk Ensemble, who will follow the talent show with a musical performance, fun, and tricks.

-- Tie Dye – We will have white cotton Ramble bandanas purchase that you can tie dye or feel free to bring some other white cotton item from home.
+- Tie Dye – We will have white cotton Ramble bandanas purchase that you can tie dye or feel free to bring some other white 100% cotton item from home.
 If the item is new, the dye will set better if you wash it before you arrive.
 Adults welcome!

 While the Ramble is in many ways a kid’s (and family) paradise, there are also dangers lurking.
 Note that you are 100% responsible for your children’s safety at the Ramble and for making sure that they are aware of the rules and information that follows:

 - Footwear – Foot injuries are the #1 most common medical issue at the Ramble.
 Please don’t let your children go barefoot and we strongly recommend that you don’t allow them to wear flip flops or other open toed shoes either!